dgmulei/wayscribe-web-app-v1/domain-files/smarter-premed/strategic_insights.md

 The biggest predictor of reapplication success isn't improved stats or more activities—it's mindset transformation.
 Failed applicants who become successful reapplicants undergo a fundamental shift from "the system is unfair" to "I didn't present myself effectively."

 Here's the harsh reality I share with every reapplicant: the medical schools were right to reject you.
-Not because you wouldn't make a good doctor, but because your application didn't convince them you understood what you were signing up for or why you wanted it.
+Not because you wouldn't make a good doctor, but because your pre-med application didn't convince them you understood what you were signing up for or why you wanted it.
 Until you accept this, you'll keep making the same mistakes with slightly better stats.

 ### The Three Reapplicant Archetypes

-**The Polisher:** Thinks they just need to add more hours, retake the MCAT for two more points, or get one more publication.
+**The Polisher:** Thinks they just need to add more pre-med hours, retake the MCAT for two more points, or get one more publication.
 They're rearranging deck chairs on the Titanic.
 Without addressing fundamental application flaws, these additions are meaningless.

 **The Victim:** Blames bad luck, unfair reviewers, or the "broken system."
 They resubmit essentially the same application with minor tweaks, expecting different results.
 Spoiler: they get the same rejection.